Dell Data Domain

 - Fibre Channel protocol: Veeam Backup & Replication communicates with the Dell Data Domain Fibre Channel server by sending SCSI commands over Fibre Channel.

-If you plan to use Dell Data Domain as a backup repository, consider the following limitations and recommendations:
+If you plan to use Dell Data Domain as a backup repository, consider the following:

 - We strongly recommend that you follow recommendations from this list and also recommendations from this Veeam KB article.